COS301-SE-2023/ABC-Service-Request-System/README.md

 <p>
 Hello, everyone!
 I'm Dharshan Pillay, a passionate data enthusiast currently pursuing a BSc in Information and Knowledge Systems with a major in data science at the University of Pretoria.
 My academic journey has allowed me to delve deep into the fascinating world of data science and statistics.

 I have developed a keen interest in leveraging data to derive meaningful insights and solve real-world problems.
 With a strong foundation in various programming languages including C++, Java, JavaScript, and Python, I am equipped with the necessary tools to manipulate and analyze data effectively.
-Additionally, my experience with SAS, Angular, Ionic, SQL, and MongoDB enhances my ability to work with diverse datasets and extract valuable information from them.
+Additionally, my experience with SAS, SQL, and MongoDB enhances my ability to work with diverse datasets and extract valuable information from them.
 </p>
 <a href="https://github.com/Jhindosh" target="_blank">
   <img src="https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white"/>